Sichuan Pepper Ice Cream with Brown Sugar Sesame Swirl (Optional)

 - Create an ice bath by nesting one large bowl into a larger bowl filled with ice and water.
 Add the heavy cream to the top bowl.

 - In another bowl or large measuring cup, whisk the egg yolks until mixed.
 Reheat the milk, then slowly pour some of the milk into the egg yolks, whisking well to combine.
 Continue adding milk and whisking until you've added about half of the milk.
-Then add the milk and egg mixture to the pan.
+Then add the milk and egg mixture to the pan with the remaining milk.
 Cook over low heat, stirring constantly, until it thickens and the custard coats the back of your spoon or rubber spatula.